Joe Brown (climber): Climbing career

 Brown, who was known as "The Master" and "The Human Fly", became famous for climbing during the 1950s.
 He was a member of the Valkyrie Climbing Club and founding member of the Rock and Ice Club.
 In Hard Rock, Ken Wilson said of Brown: "The reader may gain some idea of his ability by studying those of his climbs featured in this book.
 He has brought to climbing a rare combination of attributes: keenness, patience, strength, technical ability, eye for a line, competitiveness and, above all, a subtle and mysterious charisma.
 Few would deny that his place in British rock climbing remains pre-eminent."
 Reviewing Brown's autobiography The Hard Years in 1967, the climber A. B. Hargreaves said: "This is a remarkable book by a remarkable man.
 As for the man, the hard man, the climber, his achievements both in rock climbing and mountaineering have been very great.
 In twenty years he has become a legend".

 An early climbing partner was Don Whillans, from the neighbouring city of Salford.
 They were among the first of a new breed of post-war climbers from working class backgrounds, in contrast to the upper and middle class professionals who had dominated the sport up to the Second World War.
 So famous was he that the Post Office delivered a letter to him simply addressed "The Human Fly, UK".

 Brown established a number of new routes in Snowdonia and the Peak District that were at the leading edge of the hardest grades.
 Examples on Dinas Cromlech in the Llanberis Pass include "Cenotaph Corner" (1952, graded E1, with Doug Belshaw) and "Cemetery Gates" (1951, E1, with Don Whillans).

 Brown's mountaineering achievements in the Alps and Himalayas included many ascents in the 1950s with Whillans and other members of the Rock and Ice climbing club and, in 1955, the first ascent of the world's third-highest mountain, Kangchenjunga in the Nepalese Himalayas, with George Band.
 In 1956 he made the first ascent of the west summit of the Muztagh Tower in the Karakoram with Ian McNaught-Davis.
 The other members of the team, John Hartog and Tom Patey, reached the main summit the next day.

 As well as creating pioneering routes, he helped create new types of "protection" to improve safety on climbs, and is acknowledged to have created some of the first "nuts" by drilling the thread out of engineering nuts and threading the centre with a sling.
 He started to create and improve climbing gear and in 1966 opened a shop, since expanded to three shops in Snowdonia and an online store.

 Personal life

 On 17 February 1957, Brown married Valerie Melville Gray.
-His first daughter Helen was born in 1960, followed six years later by Zoe.
+They had two daughters.

 On 15 April 2020, Brown died at his home in Llanberis, aged 89.